ten-protocol/ten-documentation/docs/smart-contract-features/transaction-timestamp.md

 ```

-// TEN provides a system contract that returns the precise timestamp of the calling transaction
+// TEN provides a system contract that returns the precise timestamp in milliseconds of the calling transaction
 interface ITimestamp {
     function getTransactionTimestamp() external returns (uint256);
 }